This article will compare FSKAX vs FXAIX.

 Fidelity 500 Index Fund (FXAIX)

-FXAIX is a large-blend fund and it seeks to replicate the S&P 500′s performance and composition.
+FXAIX is a large-blend fund that seeks to replicate the S&P 500′s performance and composition.

-Typically, at least 80% of the fund’s holdings are the same as the common stocks included in the S&P 500 Index.
+Typically, 80% of the fund’s holdings are the same as the common stocks in the S&P 500 Index.

 - Expense Ratio: 0.015%